We take captive every thought to make it obedient to Christ. 2 Cor. 10:5

 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
 Phil.
 4:8

 Lord Jesus, these Scriptures make it clear.
-Nothing is more daily and transforming than our thought lives.
-Our emotions and perceptions, values and choices, fears and joys are all connected to our thinking.
+Nothing is more daily, critical, and transforming than our thought lives.
+Our emotions and perceptions, fears and joys are all connected to our thinking.

-We want your mercy and grace, as our Great High Priest—not our biases or selfishness, to determine how we look at other people, challenging situations, and hurtful events.
+May the awesome truths and riches of the gospel shape our reactions, sleep, and choices.
+May your mercy and grace, as our Great High Priest determine how we look at other people, challenging situations, and hurtful events.